Fence Height Rules in the Philippines: What the National Building Code Actually Says

 Ready to Build Your Fence?

-Before building anything, no matter how simple, always check whether there are laws that cover it.
-Due diligence always wins.
+Before building anything, no matter how simple, double-check whether there are laws that cover it.
+Due diligence is non-negotiable.

 Knowing the rules before you build is so much cheaper than finding out after.